frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 “Yes.”
 Kvothe’s voice held calm satisfaction as he watched the ceiling crack and splinter.
 The game was already won.
 All that remained was for the pieces to finish falling.

 Cinder spun, seeking escape, but the stairs were gone.
 Not collapsed.
 Gone.
-The waystones that had supported them now stood like monoliths, like ancient teeth, and between them yawned spaces full of that alien light.
+The waystones that had supported them now stood like monoliths, like ancient teeth, and between them yawned spaces full of alien light.

 “What have you done?”
 The words tore from Cinder’s throat as timber crashed down around him.
 A beam caught his shoulder, spinning him sideways.
 Shattered glass opened red lines across his face.
+A splinter of wood the length of a man’s hand drove deep into his thigh.

 Kvothe looked up through his protective dome as the ceiling gave way completely.
 Floorboards splintered.
 Joists cracked like thunder.
 The weight of three stories came crashing down, and in that moment, in that breath between disaster and death, the waystones sang their loudest note.